-Department of Law Enforcement.
-That background investigation, at the applicant's expense, will be requested by the applicant and certified results must be sent from FDLE to Court Administration;

-- (5) Submit a signed and notarized Certificate of Good Conduct, whereby the applicant certifies that there are (1) no pending criminal cases against the applicant, (2) no record of any felony convictions, (3) no record of any misdemeanor convictions involving moral turpitude or dishonesty within the preceding five years.
-(This form is available with the application materials on the Court Administration website.); - (6) Take and pass a written examination after completing the above requirements.
-That examination will be offered at least once per month if there are pending applications.
-Court Administration, under the supervision of the Chief Judge, will be responsible for scheduling, administering, and grading the examination.
-A grade of eighty percent or higher is passing; - (7) Execute a bond in the amount of \$5,000 with a licensed surety or insurance company authorized to do business in the State of Florida for the benefit of any person wrongfully injured by malfeasance, misfeasance, neglect of duty, or incompetence of the applicant, in connection with his or her duties as a process server.
+- (4) Submit to a State of Florida Criminal History Record Check by the Florida Department of Law Enforcement.
+This background investigation, at the applicant's expense, will be requested by the applicant and certified results must be sent from FDLE to Court Administration; - (5) Submit a signed and notarized Certificate of Good Conduct, whereby the applicant certifies that: there are no pending criminal cases against the applicant; there is no record of any felony convictions; and, there is no record of any misdemeanor convictions involving moral turpitude or dishonesty within the preceding five years.
+This form is available with the application materials on the circuit's website; - (6) Submit a certificate of completion of the Florida Association of Professional Process Servers' (FAPPS) sixteen-credit-hour course for new process servers, demonstrating passage of the course within twelve months prior to the date of the application.
+Certificates of completion may be dated between twelve and twenty-four months prior to the application, but in that event, applicants must additionally provide a separate certificate of completion of the FAPPS four-credit-hour continuing education course for process servers, dated within twelve months prior to the application; - (7) Execute a bond in the amount of \$5,000 with a licensed surety or insurance company authorized to do business in the State of Florida for the benefit of any person wrongfully injured by malfeasance, misfeasance, neglect of duty, or incompetence of the applicant, in connection with his or her duties as a process server.
 The bond shall name "Administrative Office of the Courts, Third Judicial Circuit" as the Obligee.
 The applicant must file with Court Administration a certified copy of this bond.
-This bond shall be renewable annually; - (8) Take an oath of office that he or she will honestly, diligently, and faithfully exercise the duties of a certified process server. - B. An applicant who completes the requirements set forth in this Administrative Order, as adopted from Florida Statutes section 48.29, shall be eligible to be placed on the approved list of certified process servers.
+The bond must be maintained at all times during the certification period and shall be renewed annually; and - (8) Take an oath of office that he or she will honestly, diligently, and faithfully exercise the duties of a certified process server. - B. An applicant who completes the requirements set forth in this Administrative Order, as adopted from Florida Statutes section 48.29, shall be eligible to be placed on the approved list of certified process servers.
 Successful applicants must also provide a passport photo to be used on their identification card.